Tuesday, September 21, 2021

 I admit that I have rarely encountered 6/4 time; Dave Stewart notes that the organ solo in National Health's "Dreams wide awake" is in this time signature.
 A very interesting case is the song "Love that conquers" by the Swell Season, where instrumental bars in 5/4 alternate with sung bars in 6/4.
 Towards the end, there are even a few bars sung in 7/4.
 Needless to say, I was not familiar with any of the examples that David played in his video, save 'Electric Feel' by MGMT, whose beat is very hard to pin down.
 To me it sounds like 4/4 + 2/4 but everyone has their own opinion (where is the 'one'?).

 Anyway: I was charmed enough to attempt writing a song in 6/4.
 I confess that I cheated, in that the original tune that I recorded on my mobile phone whilst playing the piano was in 4/4.
 When I came to sequencing the tune, I added another two beats per bar.
 This worked out very well, except in one place where an instrumental bar of 6/4 in the middle didn't sound correct; in the end, I sequenced this as two bars in 4/4, thus adding an extra two beats to the verse.
-This mucked up the bar markings in Reason, although by the end of the song, it got sorted out as there are three verses with this extra two beats, thus an extra complete bar had been created.
+This mucked up the bar markings in Reason, although by the end of the song, it got sorted out as there are three verses with these extra two beats, thus an extra complete bar had been created.

 Over the past month, I've been working on the arrangement.
 It was almost finished until a few days ago, but since then I made quite a few changes to the music, including the chord sequence of the coda, one instrumental link and even the sound of one of the instruments.
 Excessive polishing of the arrangement always means that I am having problems writing the words; in fact, I didn't have any ideas what the song was to be about which is why I couldn't write any lyrics.
 At one stage, the lyrics seemed to be pure prosody, describing the tune, but I cleverly deleted them this morning (I found a piece of paper where I had scribbled down 'A semitone raise, the tonal centre/Has lost its balance and then it rests', but I don't remember what came before that, something about smooth glissandi).